ajitagupta/bridgingthesoftskillsgap/README.md

 * optimism
 * generosity
 * enthusiasm

-If you learn to display a positive attitude regardless of how you feel inside that you will have learned one of the most important broad transferable skills you could ever learn.
+Leverage good behavior and strengths.
+Identify bad attitude and take corrective action when it happens.
+Do not accept failure.
+If you learn to display a positive attitude regardless of how you feel inside, then you will have learned one of the most important broad transferable skills you could ever learn.
 ### 4. Work Habits

 Wellness, self-presentaion, timeliness, organization, productivity, quality, follow-through, and initiative.
 ### 5. People Skills
 Attentive listening, observing and reading; perceiving and empathizing; effective use of words, tone, expressions, and gestures-verbal, written and otherwise-one-on-one and in groups; in person, and remotely.